Dungyichao/PeriodicScheduler_Semaphore/README.md

 uint32_t GetI;                // Get index
 uint32_t OS_Fifo[FIFO_SIZE];  // Array to store value
 int32_t  current_fifo_size;   // Grow as more data being stored into the Array OS_Fifo.
-This variable would not exceed FIFO_SIZE uint32_t lost_data;           // amount of data which has not been read and get overwrite
+This variable would not exceed FIFO_SIZE uint32_t lost_data;           // amount of data which has not been put into the array and get discarded.

 void osFifoInit(void){